 Attica invaded by the Peloponnesians.-The Mytilenæans revolt, and are received by the Peloponnesians at Olympia into their league.-The Athenians send Paches to Mytilene, to besiege it.-Part of the besieged Platæans escape through the fortifications of the enemy.-The commons of Mytilene armed by the nobility for a sally on the enemy, deliver the town to the Athenians.-The residue of the Platæans yield to the besiegers, and are put to the sword.-The proceedings upon the Mytilenæans, and their punishment.-The sedition in Corcyra.-Laches is sent by the Athens into Sicily: and Nicias into Melos.-Demosthenes fighteth against the Ætolians unfortunately; and afterwards against the Ambraciotes fortuately.-Pythadorus is sent into Sicily, to receive the fleet from Laches.-This in other three years of this war.

-1. The summer following, the Peloponnesians and their confederates, at the time when corn was at the highest, entered with their army into Attica under the conduct of Archidamus, the son of The Pelopon-Zeuxidamus, king of the Lacedæmonians; and Attica. there set them down and wasted the territory about.
-And the Athenian horsemen, as they were wont, fell upon the enemy where they thought fit1, and kept back the multitude of light-armed soldiers III.
+1. The summer following, the Peloponnesians and their confederates, at the time when corn was at the highest, entered with their army into Attica under the conduct of Archidamus, the son of Zeuxidamus, king of the Lacedæmonians; and there set them down and wasted the territory about.
+And the Athenian horsemen, as they were wont, fell upon the enemy where they thought fit1, and kept back the multitude of light-armed soldiers year iv.
+A. C. 428.
+Ol.
+88. 1.
+The Peloponnesians invade Attica.

-A.C.428.

-1 [Fell upon the enemy "wherever an opportunity offered".
-Arnold.]
-III.
-YEAR IV.
+year iv.
 A C. 428.
+Ol.
+88. 1.

-Or., 88, 1. from going out before the men of arms1, and infesting the places near the city.
-And when they had staved as long as their victual lasted, they returned; and were dissolved according to their cities.
-The revolt of Lesbos.
+from going out before the men of arms 1, and infesting the places near the city.
+And when they had stayed as long as their victual lasted, they returned; and were dissolved according to their cities.

-2. After the Peloponnesians were entered Attica, Lesbos immediately, all but Methymne, revolted from the Athenians; which though they would have done before the war, and the Lacedæmonians would not then receive them, yet even now they were forced to revolt sooner than they had intended to do.
-For they stayed to have first straitened the mouth of their haven with dams of earth, to have finished their walls and their galleys then in building, and to have gotten in all that was to come out of Pontus, as archers, and victual, and whatsoever The intention of else they had sent for.
-But the Tenedians, with the Lesbians to revolt discovered whom they were at odds, and the Methymnæans, to the Athenians, and of the Mytilenæans themselves certain particular men upon faction, being hosts to the Athenians, made known unto them that the Lesbians were forced to go all into Mytilene3; that by the help of the Lacedæmonians and their kindred4 the stances cited by Aristotle, of seditions attended with fatal consequences, arising out of insignificant causes.
-Timophanes, a rich man, left two daughters: and Doxandros, the proxenos or host of the Athenians, being rejected by the sons as the suitor of their sisters, brought about the sedition.
-Pol. v.
-4.7 4 [The Bœotians, an Æolian branch from Arne in Thessaly, migrated from Arne in Thessaly sixty years after the Trojan war (i.
-12) to Cadmeis, since called Bœotia.
-1 Γτῶν ὅπλων; properly the space where the arms were piled; here, the camp of the heavy-armed soldiers.
-Arnold.
-2 [αλλά.
-But &c.]
-3 \(\) That they were forcing the Lesbians to submit to the government of Mytilene": that is, as the people of Attica submitted to that of Athens: ii.
-15. Arn.
-It is hardly possible to suppose with Goeller, that they were attempting to bring all the Lesbians actually to Mytilene.
-This revolt is one of the in- Bœotians, they hastened all manner of provision necessary for a revolt; and that unless it were presently prevented, all Lesbos would be lost.
-YEAR IV.
-A.C.428. Ог.
-88.1.
+2. After the Peloponnesians were entered Attica, Lesbos immediately, all but Methymne, revolted from the Athenians; which though they would have done before the war, and2 the Lacedæmonians would not then receive them, yet even now they were forced to revolt sooner than they had intended to do.
+For they stayed to have first straitened the mouth of their haven with dams of earth, to have finished their walls and their galleys then in building, and to have gotten in all that was to come out of Pontus, as archers, and victual, and whatsoever else they had sent for.
+But the Tenedians, with whom they were at odds, and the Methymnæans, and of the Mytilenæans themselves certain particular men upon faction, being hosts to the Athenians, made known unto them that the Lesbians were forced to go all into Mytilene3; that by the help of the Lacedæmonians and their kindred4 the Bœotians, they hastened all manner of provision necessary for a revolt; and that unless it were presently prevented, all Lesbos would be lost.